Bombing of Bahrain in World War II: Bahrain and Dhahran

-Early on 19 October 1940, four Italian SM.82 bombers attacked American-operated oil refineries in the British Protectorate of Bahrain, damaging the local refineries.
+Early on 19 October 1940, four Italian SM.82 bombers attacked and damaged the oil refinery of the Bahrain Petroleum Company (joint venture of Standard Oil of California and Texaco) in the British Protectorate of Bahrain.
 The raid also struck Dhahran in Saudi Arabia, but causing only some minor damage.

 Indeed, in order to strike the British-controlled oil refineries at Manama in the Persian Gulf, these SM.82 bombers undertook a flight of 4,200 km (2,610 mi), lasting 15 hours at 270 km/h (170 mph), that was for the time arguably a record for a bombing mission.
 The force took off from the island of Rhodes, in the Aegean Sea, and each aircraft carried a bomb load of 1,500 kgs (3,310 lbs).
 This long-range action was successful, taking the target totally by surprise, and the SM.82s landed without problems at Zula, Eritrea.
 The Italian airplanes started their flight from Europe, attacked refineries in Asia and landed back in Africa (Italian Eritrea).

 During the attack 132 bombs of 15 kgs each were dropped, that heavily damaged two refineries.

 The raid caused the Allies some concerns, forcing them to upgrade their defenses.
 This, more than the limited amount of damage caused, further stretched Allied military resources.

 Rome declared that their bombers had set a new distance record, covering 3,000 miles on the outgoing trip from bases located in the island of Rhodes.
 American magazine Time wrote that the Italians insisted that the planes had been refueled from submarine tankers though in actuality, the planes had simply been loaded with fuel.

-Ettore Muti, party secretary of the National Fascist Party, took part in the Bahrain raid and in at least one of the bombings of Haifa.
+Ettore Muti, party secretary of the National Fascist Party, took part in the Bahrain raid and in at least one of the bombings of Haifa, where another refinery was the target.

 The Bahrain raid was followed by other long-distance Italian raids on Ethiopia and Eritrea in 1942, and would have been repeated -with an advanced SM.82 bomber- in a raid on New York City in summer 1943 that never became true.
 Even a commercial aerial trip was done between Rome and Tokyo in summer 1942.